blutui/dev.blutui.com/src/pages/api-reference/console/cassettes/update.md

 ---
 title: 'Update Cassette'
-description: 'Update a Cassette in your agency.'
+description: 'Update a Cassette for a project your agency.'
 api: 'PATCH /v1/agencies/{username}/cassettes/{id}'
 ---